dell/omnia/docs/source/Troubleshooting/FAQ.rst

 .. image:: ../images/nfssharecheckfail.png

-**Resolution**: The required NFS share is not set up on the control plane.
+**Potential Cause**: The required NFS share is not set up on the control plane.

 **Resolution**: